lucasvhol/TeamsMessageDeleter/README.md

 # Microsoft Teams Message Deleter

-This script provides a simple and efficient way to delete your messages in a Microsoft Teams chat using the web version of the app.
-It is written in JavaScript and uses the jQuery library to interact with the DOM, making it easy to run directly in your browser's console.
+This JavaScript code snippet is designed to automatically delete your messages in Microsoft Teams chat when accessed through a web browser (Chromium-based browsers are recommended).
+The script will run in the browser's developer console and will loop through the chat messages, deleting the ones identified as yours.

 **Please note**: This script is unofficial and not endorsed by Microsoft.
 Use it at your own risk, and always exercise caution when running scripts from third-party sources.